amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide100ProvisionAnATPDatabase.md

 ![](./images/100/Picture100-21.jpeg)

-- Select the compartment you created previously
+- Select the compartment you created previously "DevCSCompartment" (in a real scenario you would have a separated comprtment for it)

 ![](./images/100/DemoComp.png)